TopoMojo: Building Virtual Labs

 Finding a Space

-Select a gamespace, then click Start.
-You can "play" the lab now -- start by reading the instructions and launching a gamespace resource.
-You can end play by clicking End.
+Select a gamespace, then click Start to "play" the lab -- start by reading the instructions and launching a gamespace resource.
 You can invite others to play in your gamespace.
-Click Invite to copy an invitation link.
-Provide the other person(s) with the link.
+Click Invite to copy an invitation link for sharing.
+When you're finished, click End to destroy your gamespace.
+The timer counts down how much time remains before the gamespace expires.

 Building a New Workspace

+To build a new TopoMojo workspace click New Workspace from the homepage.
 The workspace interface contains six tabs: Settings, Templates, Document, Challenge, Files, and Play.
-To build a new TopoMojo workspace click Home, then New Workspace.

 Settings

-The Settings tab holds the metadata for your lab.
+The Settings tab holds configuration metadata for your lab.

-Title: The title of your workspace; remember that the title should be unique.
+Title: The title of your workspace.
+While not enforced, the title should be unique to prevent confusion when searching for spaces.

-Duration: Recommended length of time in minutes that it takes to play through a gamespace launched from your workspace.
+Duration: Recommended length of time, in minutes, that it takes to play through the challenge/lab.

-Collaboration: To share your workspace with others click Generate invitation.
-Paste the link into an email and send.
-TopoMojo shows Collaborators here alongside the author.
+Collaboration: To share your workspace with others, click Generate invitation and send the link to collaborators.
+TopoMojo shows Collaborators alongside the author.
 When a collaborator connects to your workspace, you'll see them connected in the top right corner of the workspace.

 Templates

 The template selector allows you to add virtual machine templates to your workspace.
-The templates here are "starting point" virtual machines that you can customize.
-There are blank disc templates for installing your own operating system plus other VMs with operating systems pre-installed.
+Templates are "starting point" virtual machines that engineers can add to their workspace and customize as needed.

 Adding and Editing Templates